 Lift Big, Lose Fat

-High-rep weightlifting routines stimulate the release of HGH which is crucial to both burning fat and lean muscle growth, and bodybuilders have known about this perk at least since the 1930, when Mark Berry created his 20-rep squatting program that is still successfully practiced today.
+High rep training routines stimulate the release of HGH which is crucial to both fat loss and lean muscle growth, and bodybuilders have known about this perk at least since the 1930, when Mark Berry created his 20-rep squatting program that is still successfully practiced today.

 Need to improve your conditioning and trim some fat?
 You can easily implement the 20-rep model into your program with the help of the tips below.